mvolkmann/blog/src/lambda-calculus.md

 | ------------------ | --------------------------- |
 | `λmn. m (add n) 0` | `m => n => m(add(n))(zero)` |

+The functions above are correct, but multiplication is also the same as the composition of two numbers.
+See the "Function Composition" section below.

 For example, here are the steps to use this function to multiply 2 and 3.
 See the representations for 2 and 3 in the table above.